-Cheese: A Nutritional Powerhouse in the New Year
+Cheese is Healthy: A Nutritional Powerhouse in the New Year

 Here's a little nugget to kick us off: Did you know that cheese has more protein and fewer calories than an egg, ounce for ounce?
 Yes, you read that right!
 As we step into the new year with health goals shining bright, let's not overlook cheese.
 It's almost a complete “perfect” food, brimming with proteins, fats, minerals, and vitamins - all in more potent doses than in milk.
 Just add veggies (to add in digestion) and you’ve got a complete nutritional meal.